 If humans have hurt or betrayed you, horses restore your faith that there is ‘someone’ in this world you can trust.
 If you find it challenging to open up to a human therapist in individual or group therapy, you’ll find it a lot easier to talk to a peaceful creature that shows no prejudice, bias or judgement.
 If you feel worthless or hopeless, caring for horses gives you a sense of purpose.

 How does equine therapy help someone in addiction recovery?

 Equine therapy is not offered at White River Manor to keep residents busy and give them something fun to do for a few hours.
-It’s a structured treatment programme run by a professional equine therapist trained in this groundbreaking therapeutic method.
+It’s a structured treatment Program run by a professional equine therapist trained in this groundbreaking therapeutic method.

-It complements advanced psychotherapy methods as part of an integrated addiction treatment programme.
+It complements advanced psychotherapy methods as part of an integrated addiction treatment Program.
 Sometimes, the horses are the only ‘therapists’ able to connect with and heal a physically, mentally, and spiritually broken person after years of alcohol or drug abuse.

 Equine therapy is designed to provide residents in recovery at White River Manor the opportunity to identify deep-seated emotions, build their confidence and self-esteem, and develop the tools needed to maintain their sobriety when they leave the safety of the rehab centre and return to their daily lives.